juanca/stable-diffusion-webui-docker/README.md

 ### Model paths

 Volume is mounted from `./data` to `/data`.
-Please downloaded models into the `/data/models` directory.
+Download models into the `/data/models` directory.
-See [mapping configuration file](https://github.com/AbdBarho/stable-diffusion-webui-docker/blob/master/services/comfy/extra_model_paths.yaml) for details on folder names based off model type.
+See [mapping configuration file](https://github.com/AbdBarho/stable-diffusion-webui-docker/blob/master/services/comfy/extra_model_paths.yaml) for details on folder names based on model type.

 ## Contributing